Staten Island to the Oakwood Section

 Oakwood falls under New York City's Community School District 31, which covers all of Staten Island.
 Families move here for a specific reason: access to one of the city's elite public high schools sits right next door.

-Staten Island Technical High School, in adjacent New Dorp, is one of New York City's specialized exam high schools—consistently ranked among the top public high schools in the city and the nation by Niche and U.S. News.
-Admission is by the citywide SHSAT exam, not by address, so living in Oakwood doesn't guarantee a seat—but you're in the heart of the community that feeds it.
+Staten Island Technical High School, in adjacent New Dorp, is one of New York City's specialized exam high schools, consistently ranked among the top public high schools in the city and the nation by Niche and U.S. News.
+Admission is by the citywide SHSAT exam, not by address, so living in Oakwood doesn't guarantee a seat.
+But you're in the heart of the community that feeds it.

 For zoned options, the Island offers Tottenville High School and a range of District 31 elementary and middle schools nearby.
 Catholic and private options are also dense across the East Shore, which is a real factor for many families here.

-I don't grade schools for you—that's your call and your family's.
+I don't grade schools for you.
+That's your call and your family's.
 What I'll do is point you to the zoned schools for any specific address and the current third-party ratings on Niche and GreatSchools, so you're deciding on real data.

 08